Riemannian optimal identification method for linear systems with symmetric positive-definite matrix: Optimization algorithms for solving Problems 1, 2, and 3

 \subsection{Optimization algorithm for solving Problem 2}

-To develop a practical algorithm for solving Problem 2 based on the Riemannian CG method, we regard the set $M/O(n)$ as the quotient manifold $N/O(n)$.
-We believe this is natural, because Proposition 3.3.12 in \cite{sontag1998mathematical} implies that the manifold $N$ is a dense set in the manifold $M$.
-The proposed CG-based method is obtained by replacing the parallel transport $\mathcal{P}_{\Theta_k, \Theta_{k+1}}$ in Algorithm \ref{algorithm1} with the orthogonal projection $P_{\Theta_{k+1}}$ given by \eqref{OP} onto the horizontal space $\mathcal{H}_{\Theta_{k+1}}$.
-The orthogonal projection $P_{\Theta_{k+1}}$ is a vector transport on the quotient manifold $N/O(n)$ \cite{absil2008optimization}.
+In numerically solving Problem 2, we regard the manifold $M$ as $N$, because Proposition 3.3.12 in \cite{sontag1998mathematical} implies that the manifold $N$ is a dense set in the manifold $M$.
+The proposed CG-based method for solving Problem 2 is obtained by replacing the parallel transport $\mathcal{P}_{\Theta_k, \Theta_{k+1}}$ in Algorithm \ref{algorithm1} with the orthogonal projection $P_{\Theta_{k+1}}$ given by \eqref{OP} onto the horizontal space $\mathcal{H}_{\Theta_{k+1}}$.
+Note that the orthogonal projection $P_{\Theta_{k+1}}$ defines a vector transport on the quotient manifold $N/O(n)$ \cite{absil2008optimization}.